noahehall/theBookOfNoah/databases/mysql_new.md

     - otherwise the statement will be terminated and changes will roll back
     - `insert`, `delete`, `load data infile`
     - see `show warnings` to review any generated warning messages ignored by this clause
+  - `sq1l_small_result` cause mysql to use temporary tables, with a key based on the group by clause elemenets, to sort the results and possibly make for faster data retrieval
+    - only use when you know the result set will be relatively small